tim-dombrowski/national-debt-project/R Notebook/README.md

 - The [zoo package](https://cran.r-project.org/package=zoo) contains the
   `rollmean()` function that is used in some visualizations.
 - The [rmarkdown package](https://cran.r-project.org/package=rmarkdown)
-  is used to generate this R Notebook.
+  is used to generate this R Notebook into html.

 Since the rmarkdown functionality is built into RStudio, this last one is automatically loaded when you open RStudio.
 So no need to use the